MusicDin/kubitect/docs/user-guide/configuration/cluster-nodes.md

 ### Set a role to all worker nodes

-By default worker nodes have no roles (`<none>`).
+By default, worker nodes in a Kubernetes cluster are not assigned any roles (`<none>`).
-For example, to set `node` role to all worker nodes in the cluster, set default label with key `node-role.kubernetes.io/node`.
+To set the role of all worker nodes in the cluster, the default label with the key `node-role.kubernetes.io/node` can be configured.

 ```yaml
 cluster: